-Osteoporosis is usually called the ‘silent disease’ because bone degeneration happens without symptoms.
+Interestingly, osteoporosis is often called the ‘silent disease’ because bone degeneration happens without symptoms.

-Calcium is a vital nutrient for bone health but most people have no idea how it's formed in the body or where to get it.
+Calcium is a vital nutrient for bone health but most people have no idea how this mineral is formed in the body or where to get it.
 The truth is, there is more to the common claim that, "you need to eat dairy products for calcium" than is generally understood.

 How To Maintain Strong & Healthy Bones

-Contrary to what you’ve probably been told your entire life, dairy milk isn’t the only way to get the calcium you need for bone health.
-In fact, there are many other foods that can contribute to bone health that you might already be consuming.
+Contrary to what you’ve probably heard for most of your life, dairy milk is not the only way to get the calcium you need for healthy bones.

-That’s why the ocean is full of crustaceans and shells that are comprised of pure calcium (created by Salt, Water and Sunshine).
+This is why the ocean is full of crustaceans and shells that are comprised of pure calcium (created by a combination of Salt, Water and Sunshine).

 2. The Right Kinds of Exercise

 Learn more about the vital importance of sunshine in our blog: 7 Key Reasons Why You Need Sunlight.

 4. Help From Other Vitamins

-Vitamin A has also been shown to help direct calcium to bone, but too much of the wrong type of vitamin A can actually lead to fractures, so opt for the right type by eating foods like winter squash, rockmelon, kale, carrots, spinach and sweet potatoes.
+Vitamin A has also been shown to help direct calcium to the bones, but too much of the wrong type of vitamin A can actually lead to fractures, so opt for the right type by eating whole plant foods like winter squash, kale, carrots, spinach and sweet potatoes.

 5. Things to Avoid

 Sometimes, maintaining healthy bones can be as much about what you don’t do as what you’re doing.
-As we age and our bodies find it harder and harder to maintain bone density, it’s time to be careful about what we consume.
+As we age and our bodies find it harder and harder to maintain bone density, you should be more mindful of the foods you consume.